arielchuri/forglory/forglory.md

 # Dice

 Dice are the main unit of measure in the game.
 Character attributes are measured in dice and you can gain or lose dice from your attributes.
 Dice may be broken down into 6 pips.
 You may also gain or lose pips but it has no mechanical effect unless you gain or lose 6 pips.
 The notation '2d' indicates 2 six-sided dice.
 2p indicates 2 pips.

 A character may have a *Power* of 3d and a sword which adds +2d for their attack.
 This would make an attack roll of 5d.
-Each hit on that roll will remove a 1 pip (1hp) of health from the target.
+Each _hit_ on that roll will remove a 1 pip (1hp) of health from the target.

+The number of _hits_ is the some of all the dice that come up 1, 2, or 3.

+The numbers 4, 5, 6 are not counted.
+We call them square, cross, and lines and they have other meanings depending on the context.

 ## Ways to roll your dice

-- 1d: Roll 1 die, a roll of 4-6 is a *hit*.
+- 1d: Roll 1 die.
+A 1, 2, or 3 is counted.
+The other values are 0.
-- d6: Use the face value of the die.
+- d6: Use the face value of the die (1-6).
 - d2: Roll a die and divide the face value by 2 rounded up.
 - d3 - Roll a die and divide the face value by 2 rounded up.
 - d12 - Roll 1d2.
 On a 1, roll 1d6.
 On a 2, roll 1d6+6.
 - d18 - Roll 1d3.
 On a 1, roll  1d6.
 On a 2, roll 1d6+6.
 On a 3, roll 1d6+12.
+- 3d6
 - d33 - Roll 1d3 twice.
 The first die is the 10s place and the second is 1s.
 Rolling a 3 and a 4 makes 22.
 - d36 -
 - d66 - Roll a die for the 10s place and then roll a die for the 1s place.
 Rolling a 3 and a 4 make 34.